Air-Factories-2-0/af2-design/PrinterManager.md

 #### Web3

-Web3 allow the communication with a Ethereum node in order to contact the methods defined in a certain Smart Contract.
+Web3 allows the communication with an Ethereum node in order to contact the methods defined in a certain Smart Contract.

 To be able to call a method it is necessary to have the ABI of the Smart Contract.